Erriez/ErriezOregonTHN128/README.md

 This is a transmit/receive library Arduino library with the Oregon THN128 433MHz wireless protocol.

-Tested on an Arduino UNO and pro-micro 3.3V 8MHz.

 ![Oregon THN128](https://raw.githubusercontent.com/Erriez/ErriezOregonTHN128/master/extras/OregonTHN128.png)

 ## Transmit / receive hardware

-This library is optimized for low-power Arduino ATMega328 microcontroller.
-Other targets are not supported.
+This library is optimized for low-power ATMega328 microcontroller (AVR architecture).
+This microcontroller is available on Arduino UNO and pro-micro 3.3V 8MHz boards.
+Other targets are not tested.

 ![Transmit and receive hardware](extras/transmit-receive-hardware.png)